 Don’t worry, though!
 Your native language may slow you down a little bit, but it isn’t an obstacle you cannot overcome!
 For example, you can use associations in your native language for Korean words you want to learn.

 2. Your previous language learning experience

 Your brain will have already adjusted to the type of learning that studying a new language follows.
-Thus you’ll have an easier time learning Korean as well.
+Thus, you’ll have an easier time learning Korean as well.
 This is especially so if you’re adept at learning new languages!

 3. The learning methods you are using

 Learning Korean in a classroom setting is the best way to get clear information on grammar structures.
 It will also give you a well-thought-out plan to follow for learning vocabulary.
 However, if you aren’t learning, practicing, or applying the Korean you learned in situations outside of the classroom, then your progress will be slower.

 4. How much of your time you are dedicating to learning Korean

 It’s no secret that these two are the key to unlocking your language learning potential.
-Having a positive attitude towards learning Korean can help you stay highly motivated.
+Having a positive attitude toward learning Korean can help you stay highly motivated.